aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/advanced-image-manipulation/invert-adjustment-layer/_index.md

 ## Step 2: Load PSD File

-Load the PSD file using the Aspose.PSD library.
+Load the source file into a `PsdImage` object.
+This object represents the entire PSD document in memory.

 ```java
 String filePath = dataDir + "InvertStripes_before.psd";